 - Establishment of savings and loan associations at village and neighborhood levels, often run by women, so individuals can borrow from each other instead of slaveholders during times of crisis

-- Transitional schooling for girls coming out of slavery so they can re-enter public schools at at age-appropriate level
+- Transitional schooling for girls coming out of slavery so they can re-enter public schools at age-appropriate level

 Community Liberation Initiative